 5. Facebook Groups

 Facebook groups are one of the top ways to reach users, especially since over a million people use them.
 You can create your own group, which works really well for craft and food bloggers.
+Creating your own group allows you to share content from others as well as promote your own blog content.

 Or you can join other Facebook Groups in your niche that allows you to share your content.

 When you post an article to your blog, consider turning it into a video and sharing it on YouTube.
 It seems that nowadays people are turning more to video than reading.
 Get this – at least 5 billion videos are being watched on YouTube every single day!
+I’d say YouTube is a great way to promote your blog posts and get noticed.

 One of the best things about this site is that most of the users are professionals.
 Therefore, your content can be seen by hundreds of influential professionals within your niche.
 What a great way to get freelance work!